-Are you wondering how big a Pomeranian dog can get?
-You’re not the only one!
-Many people want to know about Pomeranian size before they get this cute, fluffy dog.
-Most grown-up Pomeranians are small.
-They usually weigh between 3 to 7 pounds and are about 8 to 11 inches tall.
-But sometimes, they can be bigger than expected.
+Are you curious about how big a Pomeranian dog really gets?
+You’re definitely not alone!
+Lots of folks want to check Pomeranian size stats before they choose this adorable, fluffy pup.
+Most adult Pomeranians stay pretty tiny.
+They weigh between 3 and 7 pounds and stand about 8 to 11 inches tall.
+But every now and then, you’ll meet one that’s a little taller or heavier.

 What’s the Average Size of a Full-Grown Pomeranian?